sagemath/trac_to_gh/Issue 1950.md

 # Issue 1950: When one clicks the print button in the notebook it should render the html with jsmath but with no warning at all.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1950

 Original creator: was